February 17, 1977

 July 20, 1985

 Famed treasure hunter Mel Fisher finds the wreck of the Atocha off the coast of the Florida Keys.
-Lying in only 55 feet of water, the Atocha would soon yield the biggest treasure ever recovered from a shipwreck.
+Lying in only 55 feet (17 meters) of water, the Atocha would soon yield the biggest treasure ever recovered from a shipwreck.
 The discovery would come at a price, however.
 Mel loses his son, Dirk, Dirk's wife, and another crewmember in a tragic boating accident in 1975 while searching for the wreck of the Atocha.

 September 1, 1985